aaronpaddy/SubSync/README.md

 ## 🚀 What is SubSync?

-SubSync is a comprehensive subscription management solution that combines a powerful web application with a smart Chrome extension.
+SubSync formelly substrackr is a comprehensive subscription management solution that combines a powerful web application with a smart Chrome extension.
 It automatically detects subscription services on websites, tracks your spending, and provides insights to help you manage your recurring expenses.

 ### ✨ Key Features